 These are given to you to help you carry out your role as a councillor more effectively and are not to be used for business or personal gain.
-They should be used in accordance with the purpose for which they have been provided and the local authority's own policies regarding their use.
+They should be used in accordance with the purpose for which they have been provided and you should have regard to the Council's policies regarding their use.